saamanthap/muelleri/muelleri_sex_biased_expression.md

 #Check how many of the contigs with female-biased expression have an expression level of ZERO in all males
 dim(femonlyexpression)

+#save femonlyexpression as a csv
+as.data.frame(femonlyexpression)
+write.csv(femonlyexpression, "femonlyexpression.csv")

-# "Sanity check" to make sure
+# "Sanity check" to make sure distribution is narrower between identical biological replicates than between different genotypes
 norm <- as.data.frame(counts(dds, normalized=T))
 rsquare <- data.frame(matrix(ncol = ncol(norm),
                              nrow = ncol(norm)))